-Congregations cooperate with voluntary organizations in other important community activities, as well.
-This is the second most common activity nationwide, as well as in Albuquerque (see Figure 5).
-Everywhere you look among congregations we interviewed, there are scout troops and nursery schools, senior centers and sports leagues - all existing independently of any single congregation, but often housed and supported by religious groups in cooperation with others in the community.
-In addition, there are organizations that use religious buildings for rehearsals, performances and lessons.
-Congregations support formal and informal programs of tutoring, afterschool care, and literacy classes.
-They contribute to programs of education and service provision that surround issues as diverse as AIDS, unwanted pregnancies, handicapped persons, adoption, and more.
+Congregations cooperate with other voluntary organizations in other important community activities, as well.
+This is the second most common activity nationwide, but the most common among Chicago congregations (see Figure 5).
+Everywhere you look among the congregations we interviewed, there are scout troops and nursery schools, senior centers and sports leagues - all existing independently of any single congregation, but often housed and supported by religious groups cooperation with others in the community.
+In addition, there are arts organizations that use religious buildings for rehearsals, performances and lessons.
+Congregations support formal and informal programs of tutoring, after-school care, and literacy classes.
+They contribute to programs of education and service provision that surround issues as diverse as AIDS, pregnancies, handicapped unwanted persons, adoption, and more.
 They support and refer parishioners to counseling centers of all sorts.
 And they cooperate with others in delivering spiritual care to people in hospitals, nursing homes, on college campuses, and even in police and fire departments.

 These needs are less basic than the food, clothing, and shelter provided by human service organizations, but they are no less essential to public life.
 They bring together persons from throughout a community who share a concern or interest, and they mobilize the resources of a diverse set of persons and organizations to respond to those needs.
-In helping to provide for the social, health, educational, and cultural needs of the community, congregations - working through affiliated organizations of all sorts -- play an important role in enhancing community life.
+In helping to provide for the social, health, educational, and cultural needs of the community, congregations - working through affiliated organizations of all sorts - play an important role in enhancing community life.